stuta/Luajit-Tcp-Server/README.md

 ##### Test status

 Linux tests were done in great "Linux Mint 14 MATE" 32-bit, 400 mb ram is enough in VirtualBox.
-In Linux install file jl.sh, read instructions from the file.
-Mac tests has been done in 10.8 and windows tests in XP and Win7.
+In Linux install file lj.sh, read instructions from the file.
+Mac needs symlink too.
+Mac tests have been done in OSX 10.8.
+Windows tests have been done in XP and Win7.

 __Works__: